mrfoliveira/STResampling-JDSA2020/README.md

 # Biased Pre-Processing Strategies for Imbalanced Spatio-Temporal Forecasting (Extension)

-This repository contains the research compendium of the (submitted) journal article:
+This repository contains the research compendium of the journal article:

 Oliveira, M., Moniz, N., Torgo, L., & Costa, V. S. Biased Resampling Strategies for Imbalanced Spatio-Temporal Forecasting.
-Under review.
+International Journal of Data Science and Analytics.
+Accepted.

 The journal article is an extension to the conference paper:

 Oliveira, M., Moniz, N., Torgo, L., & Costa, V. S. (2019, October).
 Biased Resampling Strategies for Imbalanced Spatio-Temporal Forecasting.
 In 2019 IEEE International Conference on Data Science and Advanced Analytics (DSAA) (pp. 100-109).
-IEEE. doi: 10.1109/DSAA.2019.00024
+IEEE. doi: [https://doi.org/10.1109/dsaa.2019.00024](10.1109/DSAA.2019.00024)

 You are free to use and/or adapt the code we freely provide.
 However, we do require that if you do that you cite the paper where these results and code were published.